Polynomial Identities and Codimensions of Two- and Three-Dimensional Metabelian Non-Lie Leibniz Algebras: Identities of Certain Three-Dimensional Metabelian Leibniz Non-Lie Algebras

-The previous result can be seen as a counterpart to the analogous result presented in Corollary \ref{isopieq}: that is, PI-equivalence does not imply isomorphism for Leibniz algebras of dimension greater than three.
+It is worth noting that $L_6$ and $L_{7}$ are not isomorphic, since their right annihilators have different dimensions.
+Thus, the previous theorem may be viewed as a counterpart to Corollary~\ref{isopieq}: PI-equivalence does not imply isomorphism, even among three-dimensional Leibniz algebras.

 \begin{theorem} Let $K$ be a field.
-Then the $T$-ideal of polynomial identities of the algebra $RR_8$ is generated by: \begin{enumerate} \item[(i)] the polynomial $x_1 (x_2 x_3)$ and $x_1x_2x_3 - x_2x_1x_3$, if $|K| \geq 3$; and, \item[(ii)] if $|K| = 2$, the polynomial $x_1 (x_2 x_3)$ and $x_1x_2x_3 - x_2x_1x_3$, together with the identity $x_1^{(2)} x_2 - x_1 x_2^{(2)}$. \end{enumerate} \end{theorem}
+Then the $T$-ideal of polynomial identities of the algebra $L_{12}$ is generated by: \begin{enumerate} \item[(i)] the polynomial $x_1 (x_2 x_3)$ and $x_1x_2x_3 - x_2x_1x_3$, if $|K| \geq 3$; and, \item[(ii)] if $|K| = 2$, the polynomial $x_1 (x_2 x_3)$ and $x_1x_2x_3 - x_2x_1x_3$, together with the identity $x_1^{(2)} x_2 - x_1 x_2^{(2)}$. \end{enumerate} \end{theorem}